Inside a Costa Rican Tamaleada – And How You Can Join

 • Scissors

-• 1 stick of margarine (can also use pork fat)
+• 1 stick margarine or pork fat, or shortening

-• 1 packet Maggi chicken bullion (consome de pollo)
+• 1 packet Maggi chicken bouillon (consomé de pollo=

-• 2-3 pounds cooked pork shoulder (can substitute shredded chicken)
+• 2–3 lb cooked pork shoulder can substitute shredded chicken

 Instructions

-1. The tamales are easiest when you make ahead the rice and pork.
-You can also make the rice while the tamale masa is cooking for the first round, but I prefer just to make the pork and rice the day before.
+1. The tamales are easiest when you make the rice and pork ahead of time.
+You can also make the rice while the tamal masa is cooking for the first round, but I prefer just to make the pork and rice the day before.

 2. Start with your very large stockpot.
 Add your entire packet of Maseca or similar tamal base to the pot.
 Next, add 2 cups of cold water and begin to mix this with your hands.
 The cold water will help so that the Maseca doesn't form little balls when you add the other ingredients.

 5. Place ingredients on a hot stove and begin to heat, stirring occasionally to mix all the ingredients.
-Traditional Costa Rican cooking style calls to complete this step over an open fire or on a wood-burning stove, but I just do it on my regular old stove.
+Traditional Costa Rican cooking style calls for completing this step over an open fire or on a wood-burning stove, but I just do it on my regular old stove.

 6. You will heat and stir until the mixture boils and the consistency is that of cream of wheat.
 If you like your tamales a bit saltier, you can taste this as you go and add up to an additional 2 tablespoons of salt.
 Some people add a bit of black pepper here but I never do.